ivomirb/OpenBuilds-CONTROL/UsefulMacros/UsefulMacros.md

 Without that setting, the **homedRecently** status is cleared after every benign alert, making it not very useful.

 ## OpenFile
-Removes the dropdown from the file button and adds a dedicated reload button
+Removes the dropdown from the file button and adds a dedicated reload button.

 Based on https://thayneco.com/single-click-to-open-a-file-browser-in-openbuilds-control/